mreddy2135-maker/Air-Canvas/README.md

-Air Canvas - Virtual Drawing Tool
+🎨Air Canvas - Virtual Drawing Tool
 Developer: Manvitha Reddy
 Domain: AI & Data Science

 📖 Project Description
 Air Canvas is a computer vision application that allows users to draw on a digital canvas using hand gestures in the air.
 By leveraging OpenCV and MediaPipe, the system tracks the index finger's movement in real-time to draw lines, while using the middle finger to toggle between "Drawing Mode" and "Selection Mode."